charlax/professional-programming/README.md

 * [Bash Hackers Wiki](http://wiki.bash-hackers.org/)
 * [dylanaraps/pure-bash-bible: a collection of pure bash alternatives to external processes.](https://github.com/dylanaraps/pure-bash-bible)
 * [Master the command line, in one page](https://github.com/jlevy/the-art-of-command-line) **must read**
+* [The Bash Hackers Wiki](https://wiki.bash-hackers.org/) provides a gentler way to learn about bash than its manages.

 ### System architecture